“I refuse to have a terrible death”: the rise of the death wellness movement

 Dying as one wishes has become a luxury.
 Even though 70% of people would prefer to die at home surrounded by loved ones, most forfeit their future to a windowless hospital room, attached to tubes and monitors.
 What was once a homebound stage of life has become a lonely, sterilized experience with a host of unfamiliar faces.
 America, a country founded on rugged individualism and freedom, can’t accommodate even the simplest of last choices.

-“Too many people die clinical deaths,”says Beth McGroarty, vice president of research and forecasting for the Global Wellness Summit.
+“Too many people die clinical deaths,” says Beth McGroarty, vice president of research and forecasting for the Global Wellness Summit.

 The Global Wellness Institute, a nonprofit organization dedicated to healthy living, identified an emerging trend gaining traction among multiple U.S. age groups.
 It’s death wellness, in which healthcare experts, academics, and spiritual leaders welcome us to confront anxiety about eternal rest, as well as learn how to support the individual and family throughout the dying process.

 Also called the “death positive movement,” it encompasses events, workshops, and new modes of care.
 Death doulas (sometimes dubbed death midwives) coach those on their deathbed; death cafes gather the morbidly curious to discuss their fears; and legacy projects force the dying to communicate their will and essence.
 An entire cottage industry has stepped in to make people more prepared to accept their finality, establishing itself as an alternative to the medical establishment’s gaps in care.
 A good death, some will say, is now part of a good life.

 “Everything around dying is getting radically rethought–from making the experience more humane to mourning and funerals getting reimagined,” notes the Global Wellness Institute in its 2019 wellness trends report.

 Baby boomers, who invented the wellness industry with their insistence on aging differently, currently lead the movement.
 They still exercise, listen to rock music, and value their independence.
 (They also control approximately 70% of all disposable income.)
 As such, notes McGroarty, their last chapter shouldn’t be any different: “They are basically saying, ‘I refuse to have a terrible death.'”